hashicorp/vault-client-go/README.md

 vault secrets enable -path=my/mount/path kv-v2
 ```

-To accomodate this behavior, the requests defined under `client.Auth` and
+To accommodate this behavior, the requests defined under `client.Auth` and
 `client.Secrets` can be offset with mount path overrides using the following
 syntax: